corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Requires Stellaris 3.0.3 and disables achievements.

 Check each of the contained mods for an explicit list of incompatibility notes.
-Generally, this mod is incompatible with other mods that change worker jobs or built-in special event jobs, the Full Military Service species right, (most) society technologies, or changes to the Prosperity tradition.
+Generally, this mod is incompatible with other mods that change worker jobs or built-in special event jobs, districts, the Full Military Service species right, (most) society technologies, or changes to the Prosperity tradition.

 ## Recommended Companion Mods